The Japan Airlines First Class Lounge in Terminal 2 at Tokyo Narita airport

 Breakfast in the Japan Airlines Sakura Lounge

-Next up was a beautiful dish of fried rice with pork rib meat and onions.
-Wow – that was amazing.
-Really tasty.
+Next came a dish of fried rice with pork rib meat and onions.
+Wow.
+That was outstanding.

-I wouldn’t suggest it’s specifically worth coming here just for that, but it’s certainly nice when you sit down and feel your bottom warm up!
+I wouldn’t suggest it’s worth coming here just for that, but it’s certainly a pleasant surprise when you sit down and feel the warmth kick in.

 Starbucks near to Gate 93 in Terminal 2 at Tokyo Narita airport